ElektraInitiative/libelektra/doc/DESIGN.md

 The `Key`, `KeySet` and `KDB` data structures are defined in `kdbprivate.h` to remain ABI compatible when one of them is changed.
-This means, it is not possible to put one of Elektra's data structures on the stack.
+This means, it is not possible to put one of Elektra’s data structures on the stack.
 You must use the memory management facilities mentioned in the next section.